LordNoteworthy/windows-internals/windows-internals-6th-ed.md

     |IA64 | 8 KB | 16 MB  |2,048 |
 - primary advantage of large pages is __speed of address translation__ for references to other data within the large page.
 - first reference to any byte within a large page will cause the hardware’s __translation look-aside buffer TLB__  to have in its cache the information necessary to translate references to any other byte within the large page.
-- To take advantage of large pages on systems with more than 2 GB of RAM, Windows maps with large pages:
+- to take advantage of large pages on systems with more than 2 GB of RAM, Windows maps with large pages:
-    - the core OS images (`Ntoskrnl.exe` and `Hal.dll`)
+    - the __core OS images__ (`Ntoskrnl.exe` and `Hal.dll`)
-    - as well as core OS data (such as the initial part of nonpaged pool and the data structures that describe the state of each physical memory page).
+    - as well as __core OS data__ (such as the initial part of __nonpaged pool__ and the data structures that describe the state of each physical memory page).
-    - also automatically maps I/O space requests (calls by device drivers to `MmMapIoSpace`) with large pages if the request is of satisfactory large page length and alignment.
+    - also automatically maps __I/O space requests__ (calls by device drivers to `MmMapIoSpace`) with large pages if the request is of satisfactory large page length and alignment.
     - user mode apps can use `MEM_LARGE_PAGE` during mem alloc.
     - drivers can set _LargePageDrivers_.
 - few notes regarding large pages:
-    - allocating large pages could fail as freeing physical memory does become fragmented as the system runs.
+    - allocating large pages could fail as freeing physical memory does become __fragmented__ as the system runs.
     - tt is not possible to specify anything but __read/write__ access to large pages.
     - the memory is also always __nonpageable__, because the page file system does not support large page.
     - if a large page contains, for example, both __read-only code__ and __read/write data__, the page must be marked as __read/write__, which means that the code will be writable.
 This means that device drivers or other kernel-mode code could, as a result of a bug, modify what is supposed to be __read-only__ OS or driver code without causing a memory access violation.